emmanduncan/election/README.md

 For more information regarding virtual environments, reference the [official Conda documentation](https://conda.io/docs/using/envs.html).

 ### Plotly
 Plotly for Python requires an account and an API key, both of which are available on the free tier plan.
-Though the free tier plan is limited to 250 API calls per day, it offers the same amenities as paid tiers.
+Though the free tier plan is limited to 250 API calls per day, it offers access to the same amenities as paid tiers.
 Once an account has been made and an API key has been acquired, Plotly can be activated within the script using the code:
 ```python
 import plotly.plotly as py